 You can enjoy polenta in just about any dish that calls for mashed potatoes, pasta, or rice.
-We love it as a side dish with grilled meats and roasted vegetables, though you can easily serve it as a main course with meatballs and marinara sauce, with your favorite ragu, roasted chicken, or even poached eggs.
+We love it as a side dish with grilled meats and roasted vegetables, though you can easily serve it as a main course with meatballs and marinara sauce (or a homeamde ragu), roasted chicken, or even poached eggs.
+And don’t worry, I’ll share my restaurant tips for preventing it from seizing on ya!

-Be sure to check out more of our easy side dish recipes, including Pumpkin Polenta, Mushroom Polenta, and these irresistible Parmesan Polenta Fries (the very best use for leftover polenta!).
+Be sure to check out more of my easy side dish recipes, including Pumpkin Polenta, Mushroom Polenta, and these irresistible Parmesan Polenta Fries (the very best use for leftover polenta!).

 Ingredient Notes & Substitutions